Homotopy theory in a quasi-abelian category: Chevalley-Eilenberg resolutions

 \section{Chevalley-Eilenberg resolutions}

 We now explain Chevalley-Eilenberg resolutions in the quasi-abelian setting.
 Our main result shows that given a dg-Lie algebra in a quasi-abelian category over some commutative ring object, then the Chevalley-Eilenberg complex is a cofibrant resolution of the ring object with its trivial dg-Lie algebra structure.
-For example, given a bornological dg-Lie algebra $\f{g}$ over a bornological algebra $A$, then the Chevalley-Eilenberg complex associated to $\f{g}$ is a cofibrant replacement of $A$ in the model category of modules over the universal enveloping algebra of $\f{g}$.

 \begin{dfn} Let $C$ be a monoidal quasi-abelian category and $R$ a commutative monoid object in $C$.
 A \textit{dg-Lie algebra} over $R$ in $C$ is a dg-module $(\f{g},d)$ over $R$ equipped with a bracket